-Absarokee: Laura Daniel (Arthun), track and field: A pole vaulter, Daniel won three consecutive state championships from 1995-97 and still has the fourth and seventh best marks in Montana (10-3 and 10-9).
+Absarokee: Laura Daniel (Arthun), track and field: A pole vaulter, Daniel won three consecutive state championships from 1995-97 and still has the fourth and seventh best marks in Montana history (10-3 and 10-9).
 She also was an exceptional hurdler and as a junior sang the national anthem to start the Class C state meet not long before tying her state pole vault mark.
-As Laura Daniel-Arthun at Oral Roberts University in Oklahoma, she went on to become a Mid-Continent Conference indoor pole vault champion in 1997-98 and again in 2000-01, and also was the 1998 outdoor champion.
+As Laura Daniel-Arthun at Oral Roberts University in Oklahoma, she went on to become the Mid-Continent Conference indoor pole vault champion in 1997-98 and again in 2000-01, and also was the 1998 outdoor champion.
 She was the league’s Newcomer of the Year for the 1997-98 indoor season and competed for four years.
 Today, Daniel-Arthun coaches at Manhattan Christian.

 Alzada: Larry Sandvick, rodeo: A native of North Dakota's Little Missouri River Badlands country just across the border, Sandvick made his home outside of Alzada when he was one of the top bareback riders in the country in the late 1990s and early 2000s.
 He finished fourth in the National Finals Rodeo in his 1992 debut and qualified for 12 NFRs overall.
 Sandvick also competed for the U.S. against Canada in the 2002 Salt Lake City Olympics, and was PRCA Mountain States Circuit all-around cowboy in 1995 and 1998.
 Sandvick, who now lives near Kaycee, Wyoming, and owns a leather business, was inducted into North Dakota's Cowboy Hall of Fame in 2018.

 Arlee: Rachael Myllymaki, rodeo: A national high school all-around champion in 1994-95, Myllymaki earned national acclaim – including a piece in People magazine – when she qualified for the Wrangler National Finals Rodeo as an 11-year-old barrel racer in 1988.
 As the second-youngest competitor ever at the NFR, she finished ninth in the world standings.
 Myllymaki would qualify for the NFR six more times, win two Dodge National Circuit Finals titles, and set a Northern Rodeo Association record for single-season earnings.
 She also competed collegiately at Montana and Montana Western, where she won national all-around and barrel-racing crowns.
 Myllymaki was a nine-time year-end Montana Pro Rodeo Circuit Finals champion.

 Bainville: Chance Hyatt, cross country: Accomplished in cross country in the fall and distance running in the spring, Hyatt etched Bainville's name in the MHSA record books by winning back-to-back Class C cross country titles with a Culbertson-Bainville co-op in 2012 and 2013.
 As a senior, he won by 35 seconds.
 In the spring, he was highly competitive in the 800, 1,600 and 3,200 meters -- winning all three at the Eastern C meet in 2014.
 No slouch on the basketball court, Hyatt occasionally put up a 20-point night.
 He went on to run at Carroll College, where he was two-time Frontier Conference cross country champion and earned All-American honors for the third consecutive fall with his 21st-place finish at the national NAIA meet in November 2018.